wp-plugins/disqus-conditional-load/readme.txt

 1. Upload `Disqus Conditional Load` plug-in zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Goto plugins editor and edit disqus-conditional-load.php file.
-4. You can see a line says "Your Disqus Name".
-Replace it with your disqus username for the website and save it.
+3. You will see a maenu "JS Settings" in admin menu.
+Click on it
+4. Choose whether to load comments on Button Click or Scrolling
+5. Give your disqus username for the website (Please ensure you are giving correct username, unless it may not load proper comments)
+6. Save it by clicking on "Update Settingd".
 3. Ensure that you have not enabled comments while creating posts and pages.
+If you enable Disqus may load automatically.

 Note : Inorder to this plug-in work Disqus comments should be activated and comments should be disabled in posts and pages.